MilesCranmer/UniAdminTools.jl/README.md

 #### Args

-- `input`: A csv or xlsx file with candidates and committee scores between 1 and 10, with unranked candidate-scorer pairs left blank.
+- `input`: A csv or xlsx file with candidates and committee scores (default is between 1 and 10), with unranked candidate-scorer pairs left blank.

 #### Options